 - tomato paste

-You’ll need to remove the core from your head of cabbage with a pairing knife and then place the cabbage head in boiling water for a few minutes before peeling off the leaves one at a time with a set of tongs.
+The first step is to remove the core from your head of cabbage with a pairing knife and then place the cabbage head in boiling water for a few minutes before peeling off the leaves one at a time with a set of tongs.

 Hope you guys give this traditional Hungarian recipe a try.
 And perhaps a few others that I’ve linked to below.
-Enjoy!

 A Few Cook’s Notes for Hungarian Stuffed Cabbage